-Sales to and purchases from related parties within the Group are made on terms equivalent to those that prevail in arm's length transactions.
+Sales to, and purchases from, related parties within the Group are made on terms equivalent to those that prevail in arm's length transactions.
 Outstanding balances at financial year end are unsecured and interest-free and settlement occurs in cash.
 There have been no guarantees provided or received for any related party receivables or payables.
-For the year ended 30 June 2021, the Group has not recorded any impairment of receivables relating to amounts owed by related parties (30 June 2020: nil).
+For the year ended 30 June 2022, the Group has not recorded any impairment of receivables relating to amounts owed by related parties (30 June 2021: nil).
 An impairment assessment is undertaken each financial year through examination of the financial position of related parties and the market in which a related party operates.
-There are no related party transactions outside the Group other than remuneration to KMPs.
+There are no other transactions with related parties other than those disclosed in this note.